-The scholarship application period is now CLOSED.
+The scholarship application period is now OPEN until March 15, 2016.

 Delaware State University Foundation scholarships have been made possible by a generous commitment from donors.
 The DSU Foundation supports students who have demonstrated a commitment to completing their education and have met various criteria as specified by our donors and scholarship awarding committee.